sukolenvo/2024duCTF/solve/shufflebox/index.md

 Looking at the first line we immediately spot the problem - there are 4 'a' in the input so we can't immediately tell where it was.

-Based on first line `aaaabbbbccccdddd -> ccaccdabdbdbbada`, first character is moved in one of the following positions: `[0] -> [2, 6, 13, 15]`
+Based on the first line `aaaabbbbccccdddd -> ccaccdabdbdbbada`, first character is moved in one of the following positions: `[0] -> [2, 6, 13, 15]`

-Because same transformation is applied to each row, we can use second row to narrow down positions of the first character:
+Given all rows are transformed exactly the same, we can use second row to narrow down positions of the first character:
 `abcdabcdabcdabcd -> bcaadbdcdbcdacab`: first character is moved into one of the following positions: `[0] -> [2, 3, 12, 14]`

 Now we can compare this two lists and see that only value `2` is present in both.
 Hence, first character of input is third character of output.